vsavalei/twostage/README.md

 To do so, rename this variable in the composite model, and either regenerate C using stage0 function or rename the corresponding row of C.
-However, this may require manual modification of the resulting PIM syntax to correlate observed and latent exogeneous predictors (see Github issue \#415.
+However, this may require manual modification of the resulting PIM syntax to correlate observed and latent exogenous predictors (see Github issue \#415.

 Both approaches are illustrated below.